 How Much Does a Dependent Reduce Your Taxes?

-When you claim a dependent on your tax return, you could be rewarded with a number of tax credits or tax deductions.
+When you claim a dependent on your tax return, you could be rewarded with several tax credits or tax deductions.
 A tax credit reduces the amount of tax you owe on a dollar-for-dollar basis and some tax credits are refundable.
 A tax deduction lowers your taxable income so that you owe less tax for the year.
 Tax credits are typically deemed to be more favorable to most people.
 Here is a breakdown of all the credits and deductions a dependent might help with:

 As you can see, there are a lot of opportunities to benefit from your taxes by claiming dependents.
 It’s just a matter of determining what you’re eligible for and making sure you claim those benefits correctly.